How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 When it comes to creating dashboards that not only speak to your audience but also enable you to develop your organization in a number of vital areas, telling a compelling story (or giving your user the tools to tell others a compelling story) with your data is essential.
 Yes, to get results, storytelling should become a primary focus.

-The goal should be to avoid drowning the user in a data tsunami while providing the top information available to aid in getting the actionable insights they need.
+The goal should be to avoid drowning the user in a data tsunami while providing the top information available to get the actionable insights they need.
 And, your KPIs will allow you to develop a narrative with your insights - one that helps to improve the decision-making process while streamlining the company.

 Interactive visualizations are especially relevant when you have a broad target audience.
 Newcomers to the topic can still spot trends and learn the basics, while experts in the field can drill down deeper into the data for more insight.